 Not only does the possibility of these innovations being used by patients at home come with a considerable amount of convenience, but they also allow for the tracking of data by smartphones.
 Gone are the days of patients having to recall and document data for their next medical clinic visit.
 When this information is able to be recorded by smartphones, the guesswork is gone, and the very important data collected can be sent virtually to the monitoring healthcare professional without any lag time.
 The result?
 A quicker response when any type of intervention or assistance is needed.

 Smartphone Availability for Consumers/Patients

 Now that we have delved into the major positives and possibilities that come with smartphones being available for a multitude of healthcare-related purposes, let’s look at the importance of the public having access to dependable smartphones.
 Many people are, unfortunately, unable to afford a smartphone and talk/text/data plans.
-Without access to these devices, people in financially-strained situations will not be able to take part in these medical/technological advancements.
+Without access to these devices, people in financially-strained situations are not able to take part in these medical/technological advancements.
 Have you heard of the “government phone?”
-The Federal Lifeline Assistance Program is a government-funded program that aids those in need for obtaining a free smartphone and data plan.
+The Federal Lifeline Assistance Program is a government-funded program that aids those in need of obtaining a free smartphone* and data plan.
 Assist Wireless is Oklahoma’s #1 provider of the Federal Lifeline Program, connecting low-income individuals with internet access and mobile devices that could potentially be life-saving.

 This program was specifically developed to support:

 - low-income citizens (and their families)